 Though I’m sure you may not have to come this far on most occasions, I can’t rule out the possibility of a standstill.
 In such a situation, there are three solutions that you should consider as they can get rid of the issue if it’s related to software.
 And the first among them is going for a restore.
 Only if it doesn’t yield the desired result, you should try taking the help of Recovery or DFU Mode.

-- How to Enter Recovery Mode on iPhone 8/8 Plus and iPhone X
+- How to Enter Recovery Mode on iPhone 8/8 Plus and iPhone X or Later

-- How to Put iPhone 8/8 Plus and iPhone X into DFU Mode
+- How to Put iPhone 8/8 Plus and iPhone X into DFU Mode or Later

 - To enter Recovery or DFU Mode on your iPhone 7 or earlier, follow this complete guide.